 - Founded in the 10th century, Montpellier became a renowned intellectual center during the Renaissance.

-- Located 13 km from the Mediterranean Sea, and 4 hours by train from Paris and Barcelona.
-Next to two rivers: the Lez (east) and the Mosson (west).
-The Pic Saint-Loup (658 meters) is the nearest mountain.
+- Close to the Mediterranean Sea (8.1 miles), 4 hours by train from Paris and Barcelona.
+Bordered by two rivers: the Lez to the east and the Mosson to the west.
+Pic Saint-Loup (2,157 feet) is the closest peak.

 Housing